floalex/flotrelloclone/data/Decisionmaking.md

 2. When we load the board, should we insert the whole collection data or add it one by one?
   - Load it one by one and pass in model data can be delegating handling of updates and deletes to the individual ListView

+3. How to connect cards with each list?
+  - Two choices: Create empty array for cards when creating the list; or read the cards with the list.id.
+  - Add the cards array after user chooses the create cards in the list. faster initial page load for unnecessary server data requests.
+Only read the cards when they exist.